Personal Growth & Healing Through Hypnosis

 Real Wellness in the Workplace: The FARTING elephant in the Room

-I have begun to research wellness in the workplace programs and I see programs to encourage a healthy diet, exercise and social activities.
+While researching workplace wellness initiatives, I have come across many programs that encourage a healthy diet, exercise and social activities.
 It’s a good beginning and I applaud the organizations that are beginning to think about this and offer these programs but it occurred to me that we have a lot to learn about wellness.
 Do we even know what real wellness is?
 If everyone’s eating in a healthy way and exercising, does that cover it?
 Isn’t that just technically functioning better?
 What is at the heart of real wellness?
 What does any of this have to do with an elephant farting?
 I’ll get to that soon.

 We know what a healthy environment looks like without a doubt when it comes to children.
-I think most of us can agree that it’s a matter of well-being for a child to be in an environment that respects their individual needs, that fosters their growth and that is compassionate and understanding.
+I think most of us can agree that it’s a matter of well-being for a child to be in an environment that supports their individual needs, that fosters their growth and that is respectful and understanding.
 So, at what age does this no longer apply?
 I have to wonder if this is what teenaged angst is all about.
 I wouldn’t be surprised if it was.
-Does a child start to sense these eroding values as they grow older?
+Does a teen start to sense these eroding values as they grow older?
 I’m sure they do.
-Is it ever a good thing to expose anyone to an environment that isn’t healthy or ‘well’ in this way?
+Is it ever a good thing to immerse anyone in an environment that isn’t healthy or ‘well’ in this way?
 Ah but that’s just the way it is right?
-And this is the farting elephant in the room because even though we’ve become used to the smell, it’s more than unpleasant.
-In fact, the fumes it’s emitting are causing great harm in our world and the remedy is right under our noses.
-Real wellness requires care and fostering that care through good relationships beginning with the relationship we have with ourselves, which impacts our relationship with others and with the world around us.
+And this is the farting elephant in the room because although we’ve become used to the smell, it’s more than just unpleasant.
+These familiar fumes, are causing great harm in our lives and in our world and the remedy is right under our noses.
+Real wellness requires people to care and to foster that care through good relationships beginning with the relationship we have with ourselves, which impacts our relationship with others and with the world around us.

-This has become clear to many of us who have taken it upon ourselves to become well.
+This has become clear to many of us who have taken it upon ourselves to heal, i.e. to become well.
 Many of us who have done this, have done so because of the illnesses that have forced us to make this a priority in our lives.
-And looking at the collective issue of depression, anxiety, addictions and other growing mental and emotional illness epidemics worldwide, I think it is an indicator that it’s time for us to move in the direction of wellness, collectively.
+Considering the collective issue of depression, anxiety, addictions and other growing mental and emotional illness epidemics worldwide, it’s obviously time for us to intentionally move in the direction of wellness, collectively.
 So let’s get back to the organizational or institutional level of wellness.
 Let’s think of an organization in terms of it being an individual entity and the first indicator of well-being within this entity is it’s relationship with itself.
 What does it-self consist of?
-It’s employees, management, board and their relationship to one another and to the world.
+Its employees, management, board and their relationship to one another and to the world.
 So let’s begin with the immediate self, which reflects outward: the people and relationships that make up the environment of the entity or organization.
-Is there an atmosphere of self-acceptance, trust and compassion within which it exists?
+Is there an atmosphere of self-acceptance, trust and respect within which it exists?
 This is the very beginning of establishing wellness.
 As with an individual, the inner atmosphere is most important.
 Is it open?
-Is it compassionate?
+Is it supportive?
 Is it authentic?
 Once we answer questions like this, we can begin to make the appropriate changes to create an inner-atmosphere that embodies true wellness, which is reflected outward.
 This inner-atmosphere, if it’s truly healthy, will inspire better relationships and will provide an opportunity for unprecedented growth.
-This kind of growth is not only measured on a spreadsheet it is felt in so many ways, on many levels and it will influence and inspire the kind of changes in this world that benefit everyone.
+This kind of growth is not only apparent on a financial spreadsheet, it is felt in so many ways, on many levels and it will influence and inspire the kind of changes in this world that benefit everyone.

 From the earliest stages of my foray into shamanism, my intention was to heal and the first message or insight I received in response to my intention was “everything you need is inside of you”.
-It’s not an original notion but I don’t think I took this idea as seriously as I began to once I embarked on the shamanic path of healing.
-It was an essential premise and theme for my inner work and personal growth and it helped me to put my focus where it needed to be – within.
-That was over 7 years ago and it has served me well.
-I have experienced many plant medicines, shamanic healings/retreats and used many tools along the way but all of them, confirmed the fact that changing from within was indeed powerful and always helped to change my life experience for the better.
+It’s not an original notion but I didn’t take it as seriously as I began to once I embarked on the shamanic path of healing which ultimately involved plant medicines and psychedelics.
+It was an essential theme for inner work and personal growth that helped me to put my focus where it needed to be – within.
+That was 10 years ago and it has served me well.
+I have experienced many plant medicines, psychedelics, shamanic healings/retreats and used many tools along the way and all of them confirmed the fact that changing from within was the most powerful way to change my life experience for the better.

-I then began to search for the best tool to offer others to do this same work.
+I then began to search for the best tool to help others to do this kind of work.
 I searched for something that resonated with me and that honoured this most essential theme of focusing within to bring about changes in one’s life.
-I was very surprised to discover that hypnosis answered this description and served as the ultimate tool for shamanic healing.
-In the past, I never saw hypnosis as being empowering in any way.
-Like many, I saw it as a disempowering practice that people used to control others but this was an illusion and misconception.
-In fact, I had many such misconceptions about spirituality and even shamanism probably due to how it was represented in the media and in other ways that I had been exposed to throughout my life.
-What a revelation it was to discover this misconception and to know how empowering hypnosis could be!
+I was very surprised to discover that hypnosis answered this description and served as the ultimate tool for plant medicine and psychedelic integration.
+Like many, I often perceived hypnosis as a disempowering practice that was used to control others but this was a misconception.
+In fact, I had many misconceptions about psychedelics, spirituality and even shamanism as well, probably due to how it was represented in the media and in other ways that I had been exposed to throughout my life.
+What a revelation it was to discover how empowering and transformative hypnosis could be!
 It was a pleasant surprise and I still marvel at the power of it and how much it has changed so many people’s lives for the better including my own.

 After studying and working with hypnosis the shamanic applications of it were so evident, it seems to me now that it must have been inspired by the ancient practice of shamanic journeying and meditation.
-In my experience and practice, it’s a powerful combination of both.
+In my experience and practice, hypnosis is a powerful combination of both and it’s the ideal integration method.
 Hypnosis can be used as a tool of self-discovery, which allows us to not only deeply explore our inner world but to begin to heal it.
 It allows us to discover inner programming and to change it for the better.
 It can also serve to facilitate a connection to higher consciousness to gain invaluable insights and this has unlimited potential.
-It’s fascinating and transformative as it reveals to us our own unlimited potential.
+Sound familiar?
+It is very much like the experiences we have with plant medicines and psychedelics.
+In fact, it’s possible to revisit psychedelic and plant medicine experiences through hypnotic journeying.
+It’s a fascinating and transformative experience as it reveals to us our own unlimited potential and helps us to continue the journey we began with plant medicines and psychedelics.
 It is also a practice that we can begin to cultivate and do independently.
 As any truly empowering tool does, it engenders a sense of personal power, personal responsibility and unlimited possibilities.

 Hypnosis testimonials